How to Play

 What If Scenarios

-In the rare case this happens, you may discard one card to the bottom of the Draw Pile and draw a replacement.
+In the rare case this happens, you may discard one card to the bottom of the Draw Pile and draw a replacement card.
 You must then wait until your next turn to play.

-If there are no more cards to draw, the cards in the Discard/Out of Play Piles may be shuffled and used as a new Draw Pile.
+If there are no more cards to draw, the cards in the Discard/Out of Play Piles are to be shuffled and used as a new Draw Pile.

 Simply recount the values of the card in the Discard Pile.
 You’ll easily be able to determine the count since it ALWAYS starts at 5.
 For example, a +3, -2, +3, -1 in the Discard Pile means the count is at 8 (5, plus 3, minus 2, plus 3, minus 1 equals 8).

-After any player scores a Candy Card, move the entire Discard Pile to the Out of Play area and start a new Discard Pile.
-This helps keeps the count clear.
+After any player scores a Candy Card from the count, move the entire Discard Pile to the Out of Play area and start a new Discard Pile.
+This “reset” helps recalling what number the is at count in case it’s forgotten during play (see What If We Forget The Count? in the 3rd question box above).